 Once the pressure releases, open and gently mix the cooked mixture.
 Now, you can serve the dish at this stage if you want a zero-oil dish.
 Or you can temper and serve too.

 To temper this, heat a small pan with cold-pressed sesame oil.
-Add 1 teaspoon mustard seeds and when they pop, add 1 teaspoon cumin seeds and freshly cracked black pepper.
+Add 1 tsp mustard seeds and when they pop, add 1 tsp cumin seeds and freshly cracked black pepper.

 As soon as the cumin seeds begin to crackle, add some fresh curry leaves and immediately add the tempering to the dish.
 Mix well and garnish with more freshly chopped cilantro leaves.
 Serve hot.